William H. Schlesinger: Contributions to biogeochemistry

 Schlesinger has a long research career studying the circulation of the chemical elements in natural ecosystems—now widely known as biogeochemistry.
 Most of his work has focused on soils, especially on the carbon stored in soils, which contain a major pool in the global carbon cycle.
 His early work provided estimates of the storage of organic carbon (humus) and inorganic carbon (largely calcium carbonate) in soils, losses of soil carbon to runoff, changes in soil carbon with conversion of land to agriculture, and accumulations of carbon during soil development.
 More recently, he has examined changes in soil processes and soil carbon storage that accompany plant growth at elevated levels of atmospheric carbon dioxide, as simulated in the Duke Forest Free-Air CO_{2} Enrichment (FACE) experiment.
 His work also evaluates recommendations for carbon sequestration as a means to control the accumulation of CO_{2} in Earth’s atmosphere and to mitigate the potential for global warming.

-In addition to studies of soil carbon, Schlesinger has provided global budgets summarizing the sources of atmospheric ammonia, the fate of human-derived nitrogen on land, and the global boron cycle.
-He has shown that biology leaves its imprint on global geochemical cycles, and that earth system function cannot be fully understood without considering the impacts of biology.
-His approach, philosophy, and much of his other work is summarized in a textbook, Biogeochemistry: an analysis of global change in its third edition and coauthored with Emily S. Bernhardt of Duke University, available through Academic Press/Elsevier, San Diego.
+In addition to studies of soil carbon, Schlesinger has provided global budgets summarizing the sources of atmospheric ammonia, the fate of human-derived nitrogen on land, and the global cycles of arsenic, boron, fluorine, lithium, and vanadium.
+He has shown that biology leaves its imprint on global geochemical cycles, and that earth system function cannot be fully understood without considering the effects of biology.
+His approach, philosophy, and much of his other work is summarized in a textbook, Biogeochemistry: an analysis of global change in its fourth edition and coauthored with Emily S. Bernhardt of Duke University, available through Academic Press/Elsevier, San Diego.

 Work with desert ecosystems, 1991-2006

 Schlesinger served as the co-principal investigator for the Jornada Basin Long Term Ecological Research (LTER) located in the Chihuahuan Desert in southern New Mexico.
-Research projects mainly focus on inorganic fluxes, including studies of ammonia volatilization from soils, hydrology natural runoff plots and transect soil water content.
 He has also worked extensively in arid ecosystems and landscapes, studying responses to resource redistribution and global change, which can lead to soil degradation and regional desertification.
 Schlesinger postulated that the patchy distribution of vegetation in desert regions controls many aspects of soil fertility and the response of deserts to overgrazing and climate change.